It's a place where fresh, local ingredients are appreciated, community is valued and our farmers, bakers and makers cherished and treated as friends.

 Spend a leisurely afternoon drive through the hinterland.
 We suggest stopping off at the small towns of Dayboro and Mount Glorious before making your way to Samford for dinner at The Samford Hotel.

-The Samford Hotel, steeped in history, is a cornerstone of the Samford Village neighborhood, serving up top-notch beers in the HOPS bar and delectable nibbles in the Village Garden Bar & Grill.
+The Samford Hotel, steeped in history, is a cornerstone of the Samford Village neighbourhood, serving up top-notch beers in the HOPS bar and delectable nibbles in the Village Garden Bar & Grill.

-End day two of your foodie adventure with a high quality hearty meal!
+End day two of your foodie adventure with a high-quality, hearty meal!
 As a landmark restaurant on the Moreton Bay dining landscape, The Samford Hotel is the heart of Samford.
 Ordering at the Samford Hotel restaurant is a breeze thanks to this well-designed menu with subsections!
 Start your meal with a delicious garlic pizza bread or a cheesy baguette before choosing from the starter menu.
-Moving on to the main courses, there's a great range of vegetarian and gluten-free options for individuals with special dietary needs, as well as carnivorous clientele who appreciate a fine lamb shank, veal cutlet, or traditional chicken parmigiana.
+Moving on to the main courses, there's a great range of vegetarian and gluten-free options for individuals with special dietary needs and carnivorous clientele who appreciate a fine lamb shank, veal cutlet, or traditional chicken parmigiana.

 SUNDAY

-Sip on a juice, snack on a bagel and start the day ocean side at the Redcliffe Markets.
+Sip on a juice, snack on a bagel and start the day ocean-side at the Redcliffe Markets.
 Stroll down Redcliffe Parade and pick up some fresh produce to take home with you (make sure you have an esky or cooler bag handy).
-Choose from Moreton Bay local vendors selling fresh strawberries, mushrooms, honey, herbs, fruit, veges and baked goods.
+Choose from Moreton Bay local vendors selling fresh strawberries, mushrooms, honey, herbs, fruit, vegies and baked goods.

 Be sure to whip out your phone and take a cheeky snap before digging in…their food is too pretty not to share with your friends!